northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::{dropdown} 5.
 I already have access to one or more of the large, long, and/or multigpu partition(s), do I benefit from using the `lowpriority` partition?

 The goal of `lowpriority` partition is to double the resources available to Discovery users.
-Hence, specifying the `lowpriority` partition in your SLURM job header gives your job a higher chance of being allocated resources, even when your first choice of partition is unavailable.
-For e.g., when you specify `#SBATCH --partition=short,lowpriority`, your job can start running on the `lowpriority` partition even when `short` is unavailable.
+Specifying the `lowpriority` partition in your Slurm job header gives your job a higher chance of being allocated resources when your first choice of partition is unavailable.
+For example, when you specify `#SBATCH --partition=short,lowpriority`, your job can start running on the `lowpriority` partition when `short` is unavailable.
 ::::

 :::{button-link} faq.html